ybarsotti/tmux-currency/README.md

-# tmux-currency 📈💰 - Tmux Plugin to Monitor Currency Prices
+# tmux-currency 📈💰

-A Tmux plugin that displays real-time currency exchange rates in the status bar, powered by [AwesomeAPI](https://docs.awesomeapi.com.br/api-de-moedas).
+A Tmux plugin that displays (almost)real-time currency exchange rates in the status bar, powered by [AwesomeAPI](https://docs.awesomeapi.com.br/api-de-moedas).

 ---